Swan maiden: Chinese minorities

-In a Chuan Miao tale, An Orphan Enjoyed Happiness and His Father-in-law Deceived Him, but His Sons Recovered Their Mother, an orphan gathers wood in the forest and burns the dead trees to make way for a clearing.
+In a Chuan Miao tale, An Orphan Enjoyed Happiness, and His Father-in-law Deceived Him, but His Sons Recovered Their Mother, an orphan gathers wood in the forest and burns the dead trees to make way for a clearing.
 He also builds a well.
 One day, seven wild ducks light on the water.
-The orphan asks someone named "Ye Seo" about the ducks, who answers the youth they are his fortune and that he must secure a "spotted feather" from their wings.
-The next day, the youth hides near the well when the ducks arrive and plucks the spotted feather, which belongs to an old woman.
+The orphan asks someone named "Ye Seo" about the ducks, who answers that the youth they are his fortune and that he must secure a "spotted feather" from their wings.
+The next day, the youth hides near the well when the ducks arrive and plucks the spotted feather, which belongs to an older woman.
 He goes back to Ye Seo, who tells him he needs to get a white feather, not a spotted one, nor a black one.
-He fetches the correct feather this time and a young woman appears to become his wife.
-They marry and she gives birth to twin boys.
-For some time, both children cry every time their mother is at home, until one day she asks them the reason for their sadness.
+He fetches the correct feather this time, and a young woman appears to become his wife.
+They marry, and she gives birth to twin boys.
+For some time, both children cry whenever their mother is at home, until one day she asks them why they are sad.
 They explain that their human father is hiding their mother's feather somewhere in the house and wears it on his head when she is not at home.
-She finds the feather, puts it on her head and flies away from home.
+She finds the feather, puts it on her head, and flies away from home.
 The boys' human father scolds them and sends them to seek their mother.

 The swan maiden appears in a tale from the Yao people of China.

 In a tale from the Kachari, Sā-se phālāngī gotho-nī khorāng ("The story of the merchant lad"), an orphaned youth decides to earn his living in foreign lands.
 He buys goods and a boat, and hires some help.
-He and his crew arrive at another country, where an old couple lived with their pet swan.
+He and his crew arrive at another country, where an old couple lives with their pet swan.
 One day, the youth sees the swan transform into a maiden and becomes enamoured.
-He buys the swan from the old couple in hopes it will become a girl again, but no such luck.
-The youth pines away with longing and his mother is worried.
-A wise woman advises the mother and son to prepare a mixture of ashes and oil, procure a yak's tail and to pretend to fall asleep at night.
+He buys the swan from the old couple in hopes it will turn back into a girl, but no such luck.
+The youth pines away with longing, and his mother is worried.
+A wise woman advises the mother and son to prepare a mixture of ashes and oil, procure a yak's tail, and pretend to fall asleep at night.
 The swan takes off her animal clothing and, as a human, begins to "worship her country's gods".
-The youth awakes, takes the plumage and tosses it in the fire.
+The youth awakes, takes the plumage, and tosses it in the fire.
 The maiden faints, but the youth uses the mixture on her and fans her with the yak's tail.
-She awakes and marries the human, giving birth to many children.
+She awakens and marries the human, giving birth to many children.